-The next publication, covering up to end of December 2024, will be released in March 2025.

-Under the Code of Practice for Official Statistics we publish a timetable of statistical releases for the twelve months ahead.
+The next publication, covering up to the 30 June 2025, will be released in September 2025.
+Under the Code of Practice for Official Statistics1 we publish a timetable of statistical releases for the twelve months ahead2.

-&lt;sup>1 The Code of Practice for Statistics is available on the UK Statistics Authority website.
+1 The Code of Practice for Statistics is available on the UK Statistics Authority website.

-&lt;sup>2 The forthcoming publication timetable is available on Social Security Scotland website.
+2 The forthcoming publication timetable is available on Social Security Scotland website.